 US 101, north of US 20, is a designated federal truck route and US 20, east of US 101, is a designated Oregon freight route.
-With growing traffic volumes, six intersections along the state highways would not meet their currently adopted mobility target.
-These are the same six locations noted under the "Motor Vehicle System Performance Issues" section above.
+With growing traffic volumes, five intersections along the state highways would not meet their currently adopted mobility target.
+These are the same locations noted under the "Motor Vehicle System Performance Issues" section above, except for Oceanview and US 101.